Empower children with different abilities.

 You believe that equal access to learning is an issue of social justice.
 At Lesley, you'll join a community that seeks to empower children with disabilities through inclusive teaching.

 As a special education major, you’ll integrate theory with techniques for teaching PreK–8 students with moderate disabilities.
 Your preparation will include the skills needed to create a positive classroom culture and climate where children feel welcome and valued.
+And our reimagined general education curriculum will provide the foundation you’ll need to promote community and justice.

 You'll blaze a trail as a leader and teacher in the world of education as your grow into your career as an educator, principal, special educator, community center director, or publisher.
 And as a Lesley graduate, you'll join the largest network of educators in New England, with more than 4,500 Lesley education graduates in the last five years alone.
 Become one of our amazing education alumni, who include Teachers of the Year and MacArthur “Genius” Fellows.